-There is a book that I love – The Monk’s Cookbook.
-It is full of wonderful, easy and always delicious recipes.
-Many of them are Sri Lankan in style, so they are often just a deviation from Indian Tamil style food (would be my guess).
+The recipe is adapted from The Monk’s Cookbook – a book full of wonderful, easy and always delicious recipes.
+Many of them are Sri Lankan in style, and often a slight deviation from Indian Tamil style food.
 This is a quick side dish or salad.

 Carrot Sambol, Jaffna Style